-The history at the Painted Desert Inn includes the Civilian Conservation Corps, Fred Harvey Co. and the Harvey Girls, architect/designer Mary Colter and beautiful murals by Fred Kabotie, a well-known Hopi artist.
+The history at the Painted Desert Inn includes the Civilian Conservation Corps, Fred Harvey Co. and the Harvey Girls, architect/designer Mary Colter and beautiful murals by Fred Kabotie, a well-known Hopi artist, so there was certainly a lot to talk about.

 I first arrived at Petrified Forest at the end of March, I was